 What year does Neil Armstrong pilot the X-15 craft?

-Discover the awards and nominations received by First Man.
-Explore the history of First Man and its cast and crew.
+Discover all the awards and nominations received by First Man, from Oscars to film festival honors.
+Learn how First Man and its cast and crew have been recognized by critics and the industry alike.

 Production Design